awsdocs/amazon-kinesis-data-firehose-developer-guide/doc_source/monitoring-with-cloudwatch-logs.md

-# Monitoring with Amazon CloudWatch Logs<a name="monitoring-with-cloudwatch-logs"></a>
+# Monitoring Kinesis Data Firehose Using CloudWatch Logs<a name="monitoring-with-cloudwatch-logs"></a>

-Kinesis Data Firehose integrates with CloudWatch Logs so that you can view the specific error logs when the Lambda invocation for data transformation or data delivery fails\.
+Kinesis Data Firehose integrates with Amazon CloudWatch Logs so that you can view the specific error logs when the Lambda invocation for data transformation or data delivery fails\.
 You can enable Kinesis Data Firehose error logging when you create your delivery stream\.

 If you enable Kinesis Data Firehose error logging in the Kinesis Data Firehose console, a log group and corresponding log streams are created for the delivery stream on your behalf\.
 The format of the log group name is `/aws/kinesisfirehose/delivery-stream-name`, where `delivery-stream-name` is the name of the corresponding delivery stream\.
 The log stream name is **S3Delivery**, **RedshiftDelivery**, or **ElasticsearchDelivery**, depending on the delivery destination\.
 Lambda invocation errors for data transformation are also logged to the log stream used for data delivery errors\.

 For example, if you create a delivery stream "MyStream" with Amazon Redshift as the destination and enable Kinesis Data Firehose error logging, the following are created on your behalf: a log group named `aws/kinesisfirehose/MyStream` and two log streams named **S3Delivery** and **RedshiftDelivery**\.
-In this example, the **S3Delivery** log stream is used for logging errors related to delivery failure to the intermediate S3 bucket, and the **RedshiftDelivery** log stream is used for logging errors related to Lambda invocation failure and delivery failure to your Amazon Redshift cluster\.
+In this example, the **S3Delivery** log stream is used for logging errors related to delivery failure to the intermediate S3 bucket\.
+The **RedshiftDelivery** log stream is used for logging errors related to Lambda invocation failure and delivery failure to your Amazon Redshift cluster\.

 If you enable Kinesis Data Firehose error logging through the AWS CLI or an AWS SDK using the `CloudWatchLoggingOptions` configuration, you must create a log group and a log stream in advance\.
 We recommend reserving that log group and log stream for Kinesis Data Firehose error logging exclusively\.
 Also ensure that the associated IAM policy has `"logs:putLogEvents"` permission\.
 For more information, see [Controlling Access with Amazon Kinesis Data Firehose ](controlling-access.md)\.